Walks

 This can be especially useful when the owner is at work, traveling, or knows that on some days they will not be able to provide enough outdoor time.
 Instead of the dog losing routine, a dog walker can support the care and help the dog have a better day.

-Marketplace features are being developed step by step and should not be treated as publicly available for all users unless the website clearly says so.
-The direction is clear: more peace of mind for the owner and better organized care for the dog.
+Dog walker access is managed according to reliability and service area.
+The goal is clear: more peace of mind for the owner and better organized care for the dog.

 Orb iDog does not replace a veterinarian

-The app helps in a different way — by organizing daily information, walks, food, medicine, and observations, so the owner can be more prepared and calmer.
+The app helps in a different way — by organizing daily information, walks, feeding, medication, and observations, so the owner can be more prepared and less stressed.

 Frequently Asked Questions